 Abertay's Commonwealth Games batonbearers!

-It has been relayed by thousands of people through the countries that make up the Commonwealth and, by the time the Games begin, will have been on the move for 288 days, have visited over 70 nations and territories, and have covered 100,000 miles.
+The baton began its epic journey around the Commonwealth on October 9 last year and, by the time the Games begin, it will have been on the move for 288 days, have visited over 70 nations and territories, and have covered 100,000 miles.

-Those who have carried the baton have all been nominated for remarkable reasons, and we have 10 extraordinary individuals here at Abertay who will be carrying the baton around Scotland as it makes its way to Glasgow for the beginning of the Games.
+Those who have carried the baton have all been nominated for remarkable reasons, and Ryan is one of 10 extraordinary individuals here at Abertay who have been selected to take part.